SringayKeno/CreditRiskAnalysis1/README.md

 ## Summary:

-* Out of all six machine learning models, SMOTEENN model has the lowest balanced accuracy score (51.0%) and Easy Ensemble AdaBoost Classifier model has the highest balanced accuracy score (92.5%).
-The balanced accuracy scores of the rest of the models are between 63.0% and 79.6%.
+* Out of all six algorithms, the SMOTE (.0637) and Cluster Centriod (.0637) models the lowest balanced accuracy scores.
+The Easy Ensemble AdaBoost Classifier model has the highest balanced accuracy score (92.5%).
+The balanced accuracy scores of the rest of the models are between 63.9% and 78.8%.

 * All models have a 100% precision score for low risk loan, which means when the model predicts the credit risk is low for a loan, it is correct every time.
 But the precision scores for high risk loan for all models is very low (between 1.0% and 7.0%), meaning that all models are bad at predicting if a loan is actually a high risk one.